imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/react-native.md

 {% endtab %}
 {% endtabs %}

-Create `app/screens/Main/index.js` file that will contain buttons to navigate to various screens that we will create
+Create `index.js` and `styles.js` files within the `app/screens/Main` directory.
+These files will incorporate buttons facilitating navigation to different screens, which will be developed in the subsequent sections.
+This configuration serves as our home screen.

 {% tabs %}
 {% tab title="index.js" %}